athegist/athegist.github.io/_posts/2020-01-26-copy-by-reference.md

 ---

-In this exciting episode of not learning asm by working through a book called, ++The Art of Assembly Language++, we write the program linked below, which features a string that we input, that is copied to another string *by reference*.
+In this exciting episode of not learning asm by working through a book called, **The Art of Assembly Language**, we write the program linked below, which features a string that we input, that is copied to another string *by reference*.

 Copy by reference, means we're not actually making a new string, but rather